 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS, OpenAIRE

-Medicine and Public Health welcomes submissions of the following article types: Brief Research Report, Clinical Study Protocol, Clinical Trial, Code, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Medicine and Public Health welcomes submissions of the following article types: Brief Research Report, Clinical Trial, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol and Technology and Code.

 All manuscripts must be submitted directly to the section Medicine and Public Health, where they are peer-reviewed by the Associate and Review Editors of the specialty section.